Clayton General Paediatrics

 Dr Cathy McAdam, Head of the Department of General Paediatrics, Monash Children’s Hospital

-Dr Cathy McAdam is Head of the Department of General Paediatrics, Monash Children’s Hospital.
+Dr Cathy McAdam is Service Director for General and Community Paediatrics, Monash Health.

-She is a general paediatrician who leads our expert team at all three sites – Monash Children’s Hospital, Clayton, Dandenong Hospital and Casey Hospital.
+She is a general paediatrician who leads our expert team at all three inpatient sites – Monash Children’s Hospital, Clayton, Dandenong Hospital and Casey Hospital.
+She also oversees the community clinic sites at Cranbourne, Pakenham and Dandenong.

 Dr McAdam has many years’ experience in both acute inpatient work as well as the range of developmental and behavioural paediatrics seen in the community.
 She started as a consultant at Dandenong Hospital in 1998 and has been a leader in expanding neonatal and paediatric services across the south-east region of Melbourne.
 Her small private practice moved from Dandenong to Monash Children’s Private Clinic (MCPC) in Clayton in 2018.